 How to Start a Lawn Mower with Old or Bad Gas

 Step 1: Remove the Old Gas from the Lawn Mower

 Old gas isn’t good for your fuel system.
 Most gasoline includes ethanol, an alternative fuel often made of corn, that attracts moisture to the fuel system.
 This ethanol and moisture mixture can leave behind gummy deposits causing fuel restrictions.

 It can also separate from gasoline over time and sink to the bottom of the tank.
 This mixture runs hot when it burns in the cylinder potentially causing engine damage.

 When you find you are running old gas in your gas tank, follow these steps to remove the old gas and fill it with fresh gas.

 - Remove the gas from the tank using a fuel siphon pump.
 This is a handy tool that helps extract fuel out of the tank allowing it to flow through a tube and into a fuel container.

-- Start and allow your mower to run until it doesn’t run sluggish.
-If your mower still doesn’t start or keeps running sluggish, continue troubleshooting and fixing the fuel components that may be have been affected by the old fuel creating fuel restrictions.
+- Start and allow your mower to run until it doesn’t run sluggishly.
+If your mower still doesn’t start or keeps running sluggishly, continue troubleshooting and fixing the fuel components that may be have been affected by the old fuel creating fuel restrictions.